 SMR: What about the lists?
 As you know whenever someone comes out with any sort of a top list on anything it usually sparks controversy.
 How did you come up with the rankings?

 JO: The lists were compiled by me and other hobby experts.
 It was a collaborative effort, and while I don't think there will be a ton of debate on what items were included versus those items that were not, some debate is a good thing.
-When it came to the autograph section, Steve Grad, our lead autograph authenticator and one of the premiere authenticators in the business today, worked with me in putting the list together.
-In fact, Steve actually wrote the majority of the autograph section.
+When it came to the autograph section, our lead autograph authenticator worked with me in putting the list together.

-Steve's involvement brings great credibility to the book as does the contribution of the other experts who assisted in the process.
+The experts' involvement brings great credibility to the book.
 When it came to the top 250 sports cards, we ranked what we felt were the top 20 in order of importance and the remainder of the cards were simply presented in chronological fashion within their respective sport.
 So, our final list is open to debate and, perhaps, it will inspire collectors to come up with their own lists and their own arguments for an inclusion of a specific card that didn't make the cut.
 I do feel this is an extremely representative and diverse list, but I also know that people collect what they love and everyone has an opinion, so it will be fun to let the debates begin.

 SMR: Can you tell us a bit about the actual layout and design of the book?